GangstersPairOfDice/zero-to-hero/README.md

 ### Usage

-The included `Pokemon.csv` dataset, as an example, has mostly every Pokemon name takes from [kaggle.com](https://www.kaggle.com/datasets/mlomuscio/pokemon).
+The included `Pokemon_moves.csv` dataset, as an example, has all Pokemon moves up until 2019, taken from [kaggle.com](https://www.kaggle.com/datasets/supervegate/pokemon-moveset?resource=download).
 Post-processed, it looks like:

 ```
-Bublasaur
+Absorb
-Charizard
+Acid
-Blastoise
+Aura Sphere
-Pikachu
+Bouncy Bubble
 ...
 ```